Who has scored the most free-kick goals in football history?

 We all know Ronaldo likes a strike from outside of the box, and he probably won't be this far down for much longer.
 The Portuguese recently reached the astonishing 900-goal landmark in his career, and there is still room for his numbers to increase.

-Iconic moment: There's simply too many to pick from.
+• Iconic moment: There are simply too many to pick from.
 But we've gone for the knuckle-ball he scored against Portsmouth in the Premier League back in 2008, which some attribute to being the moment he truly completed his transformation into the dead ball specialist that would win almost every honour imaginable over the coming decade.

 Indeed, Portsmouth walls were a particular favourite of his, with this being his last of three direct free-kick (DFK) goals against Pompey to date.
 That haul includes his maiden Premier League goal back in November 2003, while all three came during victories, helping Ronaldo on the way to a perfect record from Premier League matches to see him score via a DFK: